TahiaHossain/HnH_Restaurant-Event-Management/README.md

 Download and install Nodejs.
 Download and install MongoBD Compass.
-Download the repository from GitHub or clone the repository with ‘git clone’ command with the link to the repository Navigate to the project directory on VS Code
+Download the repository from GitHub or clone the repository with ‘git clone’ command with the link to the repository.
+Navigate to the project directory on VS Code.
-Navigate to the backend directory and install the dependencies : ‘cd backend’ and then ‘npm install’ Start the development server with ‘npm start’ command Create a new terminal instance and navigate to the frontend directory and finally install dependencies with ‘cd frontend’ and ‘npm install’ commands
+Navigate to the backend directory and install the dependencies : ‘cd backend’ and then ‘npm install’.
+Start the development server with ‘npm start’ command.
+Create a new terminal instance and navigate to the frontend directory and finally install dependencies with ‘cd frontend’ and ‘npm install’ commands.
-Start the client development server with ‘npm start’ command Finally, open the browser and visit at http://localhost:5173/
+Start the client development server with ‘npm start’ command.
+Finally, open the browser and visit at http://localhost:5173/